Private Sector Leasing

-An appointment will then be made for the RSL (or an agent) to inspect the property.
-A provisional rent figure is given and the owner will be advised if any works are required to bring the property up to standard.
-If funding is required for such works, the RSL will recommend him to approach his contact at the council to see if they have any grants/loans available and advises the council that they will be contacted by the owner.
+An appointment will then be made for the RSL (or an agent) to inspect the property and where a provisional rent figure is given.
+The owner will be advised if any works are required to bring the property up to standard and if funding is required for the works, the Registered Social Landlord will recommend the owner approach the council to see if they have any grants/loans available.
+The council will be made aware that the owner will contact them.
 If the RSL’s agree to carry out the works themselves it will be reflected by a lower rent being paid to offset the cost over a period.

-Dates are then arranged for gas and electricity checks to be completed and a date will also be set for a second inspection to make sure the works have been complied with, a Schedule of Conditions is completed and photographs of the property are taken.
-The RSL will then give the council of a rough date when the property will become available and ask for 3 nominations to be made.
+Dates are then arranged for gas and electricity checks to be completed and a date will also be set for a second inspection to make sure the works have been complied with.
+A Schedule of Conditions is completed and more photographs of the property are taken.
+The RSL will then give the council a rough date when the property will become available and ask for 3 nominations of tenants to be made by them.

 The RSL also has to confirm that they have secured the following:

 - Written evidence of ownership (freehold or length of lease) including title deeds if they are available;

 - The permission of the mortgagee to sublet the property (if a mortgage is held);